Light art: Light festivals

-Light festivals and the smart city LED revolution were driven by outdoor urban light sculpture with low energy LED luminaires.
-Light artists were able to create new exhibition spaces collectively in the form of light art festivals.
-These festivals have continued to grow internationally and help to highlight ecological change.
-This LED low energy movement dates back to 2009 and the Vivid Smart Light Festival in Sydney.
-In Singapore, the i Light Marina Bay festival—Asia's only sustainable light festival—was first hosted in 2010.
-There are many light art festivals, especially in Europe, including the Signal Festival in Prague and the Ghent Light Festival.
-Light festivals and LEDs have redefined light art as an art genre.
+Light art festivals are public events that transform urban environments with large-scale light-based artworks, including sculptures, projections, and interactive installations.
+The modern era of light art festivals is often traced to the Festival of Lights (Lyon) in France, first held in 1999, which inspired similar events worldwide.
+Over the following decades, light art festivals became an important platform for artists to create temporary, site-specific works that combine artistic vision with technological innovation.
+Many festivals incorporate themes such as cultural heritage, community engagement, and environmental awareness.

+Notable examples include the Vivid Sydney festival in Australia, launched in 2009, the i Light Marina Bay festival in Singapore (Asia’s only sustainable light festival, launched in 2010), the Signal Festival in Prague, the Ghent Light Festival in Belgium, and Noor Riyadh in Saudi Arabia—one of the largest light art festivals in the world, attracting over 3 million visitors in 2024.
+Light art festivals have grown into a distinct art form, merging contemporary artistic practice with advances in lighting technology, and are now celebrated in cities across the globe.

 Light Art Awards

 The World Light Art Award, presented by the Centre for International Light Art Unna and the RWE Foundation, is given to up-and-coming artists who will contribute "to the development of light art in an innovative and creative way" and has been in existence since 2015.

 The award is meant to encourage artists to explore light art, despite the difficulties the relatively new style faces, including the financial and technical requirements needed for a light art exhibit.
 The foundations behind the ILAA also wish to put emphasis on sustainability and new technologies within the medium of light expression.

 The Australian and New Zealand Engineering Illumination Society, ANZIES, began giving an annual award to light artists at the Vivid Light Festival in 2010.

 Vivid Light festival grants help support local and international light artists in the pursuit of their medium.

 In 2015 the DARC awards, supported by Mondo Arc Magazine, began selecting winners for their light art awards.

-The International Association of Lighting Design, the IALD, a North American-based organization, also gives out an annual award for light art.

-Light Art Videos

-The luminous experience of electricity was very successful at the Vivid Festival in 2013, the same year the German group Kraftwerk performed there.
-A few years later, they themselves projected a light show in combination with their hits on Museum_Kunstpalast in Düsseldorf.
-The topic of light also plays a role in music videos, such as the one by artist Marc Engelhard, and is visually represented in a wide variety of ways.